liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 #### Upgrading a bundle

 If you're running a Liferay bundle, the best way to do the upgrade is to follow the steps below.
 The new Liferay is installed in a newer version of your bundle runtime.
-For example, Liferay 6.0 used Tomcat 6 by default; Liferay 6.1 uses Tomcat 7.
+For example, the Liferay/Tomcat bundle for 6.0 used Tomcat 6 by default; the 6.1 bundle uses Tomcat 7.
 Though there is a Tomcat 6 bundle of Liferay 6.1, that bundle also uses a newer release of Tomcat than the one from 6.0.
 This is the case for all runtimes that Liferay supports.
 We generally recommend that you use the latest version of your runtime bundle, as it will be supported the longest.

    1. Obtain the new bundle.
 Unzip the bundle to an appropriate location on your system.
    2. Copy your `portal-ext.properties` file and your `data` folder to the new bundle.